Farama-Foundation/PettingZoo/docs/dev_docs.md

 seed_test(env_fn, num_cycles=10)
 ```

-The optional argument, `num_cycles`, indicates how long the environment will be run for to check determinism.
+The optional argument, `num_cycles`, indicates how long the environment will be run to check for determinism.
 Some environments only fail the test long after initialization.

 ### Max Cycles Test

 The max cycles test tests that the `max_cycles` environment argument exists and the resulting environment actually runs for the correct number of cycles.
 If your environment does not take a `max_cycles` argument, you should not run this test.
-The reason this test exists is that there are a lot of one-off differences possible when implementing `max_cycles`.
+The reason this test exists is that many off-by-one errors are possible when implementing `max_cycles`.
 An example test usage looks like:

 ```
 from pettingzoo.test import max_cycles_test